falsandtru/clientchannel/README.md

   get key() {
     return this.__key;
   }
-  // property names that has underscore prefix or postfix will be excluded in schema. private _separator = ' ';
+  // Property names that has underscore prefix or postfix will be excluded in schema. private _separator = ' ';
-  // basic property names will be included in schema. firstName = '';
+  // Storable data with normal property name will be included in schema. firstName = '';
   lastName = '';
-  // invalid value types will be excluded in schema. name() {
+  // Unstorable data will be ignored. name() {
     return this.firstName + this._separator + this.lastName;
   }